-The break even point is the level of revenue needed to generate sufficient gross margin to cover the operating expenses of running a business
+The break even point is the level of revenue needed to generate sufficient gross margin to cover the operating expenses of running a business.
+Likewise the break even units is the level of units needed generate sufficient gross margin to cover the operating expenses.

-By knowing the break even revenue and the product unit selling price, it is possible to calculate the number of units which need to be sold for the business to break even.
+Obviously by knowing the break even revenue and the product unit selling price, it is possible to calculate the number of units to sell for the business to break even.

 Break Even Units Example

-If a business sells a product for 130.00 a unit, and it costs 58.50 to produce, then the gross margin percentage for the product is calculated as follows:
+To illustrate suppose a business sells a product for 130.00 a unit, and it costs 58.50 to produce.
+In this case the calculation of the gross margin percentage for the product is as follows:

 Gross margin = Selling price - Cost Gross margin = 130.00 - 58.50 Gross margin = 71.50 and Gross margin % = Gross margin / Selling price Gross margin % = 71.50 / 130.00 Gross margin % = 0.55 or 55%

-If the business has operating expenses of 60,500, then the break even formula above allows us to calculate the break even revenue.
+Furthermore suppose the business has operating expenses of 60,500.
+In this case the break even formula above allows us to calculate the break even revenue.

 Break even revenue = Operating expenses / Gross margin % Break even revenue = 60,500 / 55% Break even revenue = 110,000

 The business will break even when it reaches a revenue of 110,000.
-Using the selling price of 130.00 per unit, we can now calculate the break even units as follows:
+Additionally using the selling price of 130.00 per unit, we can now calculate the break even units as follows:

 Break even units = Break even revenue / Selling price per unit Break even units = 110,000 / 130.00 Break even units = 846.15 units Break even units = 847 units

 The business must sell 847 units before it will break even.
-To demonstrate this the income statements at 846 and 847 units are shown below.
+To illustrate this we have set out below the income statements at 846 and 847 units respectively.

 |Revenue (unit 130.00)||110,110||109,980|